anonhyme/gwt-workshop/GwtWsMvpContacts/README.txt

  - The project Apache-Hupa
    http://james.apache.org/hupa

-It is prepared to used with maven and eclipse and uses the latest versions of:
+It is prepared to be used with maven and eclipse and uses the latest versions of:
  - gwt-presenter
  - gwt-gin
  - gwt-dispatch